 * * * Change 1 * * * *

-4.5 Capability exposure to EAS
+4.5 Capability exposure to EAS and EEC

-The edge enabler layer exposes services towards the EASs.
+The edge enabler layer exposes services towards the EASs and EECs.
 The exposed capabilities include the services of the Edge Enabler Layer and the re-exposed and enhanced services of the 3GPP core network.
 The capabilities exposed by the edge enabler layer are specified in clause 8.6 and the 3GPP network capability exposure is specified in clause 8.7.
 Other application layer capabilities like application enabler services and SEAL services may be exposed via edge enabler layer as per CAPIF as illustrated in Annex A.4.

 The edge enabler layer also supports for an EAS to expose its Service APIs (i.e., EAS Service APIs) towards the other EASs via CAPIF as specified in 3GPP TS 23.222 [6] by deploying CAPIF core function within the EES to support publish and discovery of EAS Service APIs.
 The details are provided in Annex A.5.4.